ss-shailja/shailja.github.io/index.md

 ## Latest

-I will be presenting my research on "Can tractography predict electrophysiological connectivity?" at the ISMRM Workshop on 40 Years of Diffusion: Past, Present & Future Perspectives.
+I will be presenting my research on "Can tractography predict electrophysiological connectivity?" at the ISMRM Workshop on 40 Years of Diffusion: Past, Present & Future Perspectives, February, 2025.

 <hr>